rascalmicro/rascal-www/_static/terms-of-use.markdown

 ## Indemnity ##

-As a condition of use of any Rascal Micro site, you agree to indemnify, protect, defend, and hold Rascal Micro harmless from  all liabilities, expenses (including attorneys' fees), and damages arising out of claims resulting from the use of any Rascal Micro site by you, your customers, associates, or random people you don't know.
+Rascal Micro makes no representations about the suitability, reliability, timeliness, or accuracy of the information contained on any Rascal Micro site for any purpose.
+All such information is provided "as is" without warranty of any kind.
+Rascal Micro hereby disclaims all warranties and conditions with regard to the information, including all implied warranties and conditions of security, merchantability, fitness for a particular purpose, title, and non-infringement.

+Rascal Micro makes no warranty that (1) any Rascal Micro site will meet your requirements, (2) the information on any Rascal Micro site will be timely or error-free, (3) the quality of any products, services, information, or other material purchased or obtained by you through any Rascal Micro site will meet your expectations, and (4) any errors in any Rascal Micro site will be corrected.

+In no event shall Rascal Micro be liable for any direct, indirect, punitive, incidental, special, or consequential damages or any damages whatsoever including, without limitation, damages for loss of use, data, or profits, arising out of or in any way connected with (i) the improper and/or illegal use of products purchased through the Rascal Micro site or (ii) modifications made to products purchased through the Rascal Micro site or (iii) the use or performance of any Rascal Micro site; (iv) the delay or inability to use any Rascal Micro site; (v) the provision of or failure to provide any service; (vi) the information, software, products, or services obtained through any Rascal Micro site, (vii) any Rascal Micro site or otherwise arising out of the use of any Rascal Micro site, whether based on contract, tort, strict liability, or otherwise, even if Rascal Micro or any of its suppliers has been advised of the possibility of damages.

+Because some states or jurisdictions do not allow the exclusion or limitation of liability for consequential or incidental damages, the above limitation may not apply to you.
+If you are dissatisfied with any portion of any Rascal Micro site, or with any of these terms of use, your sole and exclusive remedy is to discontinue using such Rascal Micro site.

 ## Modification of these terms of use ##

-Rascal Micro reserves the right to change these Terms of Use at any time by revising the terms and conditions herein.
+Rascal Micro reserves the right to change these Terms of Use at any time.
 All changes to these Terms of Use and the Rascal Micro sites shall be effective immediately.
 You are responsible for regularly reviewing these Terms of Use.
 Continued use of any Rascal Micro site following changes shall constitute your acceptance of the changes.

 ## General ##